faucetsdn/udmi/docs/tech_primer.md

 How data is moved around on-prem

--   **Serial**: The device does not have an IP address, rather uses a wired serial connection to an IoT gateway
--   **Networked**: The device has its own IP address and presence on the wired or wireless IP network.
+-   **Networked**: The device has its own unique IP address on the managed network
+-   **Shadowed**: Does not have a managed IP address, for example:
+    -  The device connects using a wired serial connection to an IoT gateway
--   **Bridged**: The device is on an isolated wired or wireless network behind a gateway device that is networked.
+    -  The device is on a shadowed IP network

 ### Ingestion

-How data gets up into the cloud
+How data gets up into the cloud.

 -   **Direct**: Maintains an authenticated connection directly to Cloud IoT Core.
     -   Must be networked